|

 Example:

-yarn workspace @safe-global/web start
+yarn workspace @safe-global/web dev

 - Add a dependency to a specific workspace: